FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Plugin Technical Reference Manual/FLO-2D Plugin Technical Reference Manual.rst

    * - id
      - INTEGER
-     - Unit fid is unique and not associated with the grid id.
+     - Unique identifier for the spatial feature; matches the fid of the source table.

    * - minx
      - REAL
-     -
+     - Minimum X (longitude or easting) value of the bounding box.

    * - maxx
      - REAL
-     -
+     - Maximum X value of the bounding box.

    * - miny
      - REAL
-     -
+     - Minimum Y (latitude or northing) value of the bounding box.

    * - maxy
      - REAL
-     -
+     - Maximum Y value of the bounding box.

 rtree_buildings_stats_geom_node